 As Dubrovnik is the most southern city in Croatia, the most practical way to reach it is to do so by air, especially as there’s a very good frequency of flights during the summer months.

-Please see our Flights to Croatia section for the latest flight details, and full dates of operation for all of the flights mentioned above.
+Please see our Flights to Croatia section for the latest flight details and full dates of operation for all of the flights mentioned above.

-Getting to Dubrovnik – Flights from Europe
+Flights to Dubrovnik from Europe

 N.B.
 The following routes are all direct.
-You may also be able to reach other destinations in the following countries with a stopover – for example, Germanwings offer flights from a number of other destinations in Germany via stopovers at the cities listed below.
+You may also be able to reach other destinations in the following countries with a stopover – for example, Eurowings offer flights from a number of other destinations in Germany via stopovers at the cities listed below.
 Many of the flights listed below operate only during summer.

 Flights from Austria to Dubrovnik